prajwal1691/merge-rebase/README.md

 # merge-rebase
-This is a test repo
+This is a test repo to check the merge and rebase